uesseu/nin-english-vim/README.md

 ```

 # Install dictionary
-After you
+After you install nin-english-vim, EJDict is needed to run.

-# Install dictionary automatically
 This command download and construct dictionary from this repo.
 https://github.com/kujirahand/EJDict

 ```vim